 Martin Robb, head of delivery for commercial services, said: "At NHC, we continually review our emergency response plans and take part in various training exercises to ensure our team is well prepared.
 This event was one which we plan for but hope will never happen.
-I am delighted with how the team seamlessly implemented the SIMOPS procedure, this is testament to the expertise and dedication of our at the centre.'
+I am delighted with how the team seamlessly implemented the SIMOPS procedure, this is testament to the expertise and dedication of our team and the capability of the assets we have here at the centre."